 - Has served on the board of several not-for-profit and educational organizations, including STRATCOM Consultation Committee, National Italian American Foundation Omaha Chamber of Commerce and Boy Scouts of America

-Joe Moglia is the Coastal Carolina head coach/executive director for football and Chair of the Coastal Carolina athletic division, serving as the leader for Chanticleer athletics.
+Joe Moglia is the former Coastal Carolina head coach/executive director for football and Chair of the Coastal Carolina athletic division, serving as the leader for Chanticleer athletics.

 Moglia, who had his 26th year as a coach in the 2016 season, is also Chairman of the Board for TD Ameritrade, a position he has held since 2008.